cbaeucsd/CSE15L-Lab-Reports/index.md

   </code>
 </pre>
  replacing abc with your specific account letters.
 Enter your password when prompted. <br/><br/>
-  Log into your account with <code>ssh</code>, and use the command <code>ls</code>.
+  <p>Log into your account with <code>ssh</code>, and use the command <code>ls</code>.
 You should see the file in your home directory.
 You can now run it on the server using the same commands as before.
-Even if your computer doesn't have Java, you will be able to run your file on the server because it has Java installed.<br/>
+Even if your computer doesn't have Java, you will be able to run your file on the server because it has Java installed.</p><br/>
   Compare the output from running it on the server and from running it on your computer.
 What does this tell you about <code>getProperty</code>?<br/><br/>
    Before proceeding to the next section, try this activity:
   <ol>